-World Health Organization (WHO): In the framework of the Prequalification Program for diagnostic devices, the WHO may recognize successful MDSAP Pilot audits as acceptable evidence of QMS compliance with international regulations.
+World Health Organization (WHO): In the framework of the Prequalification Program for diagnostic devices, the WHO may recognize successful MDSAP audits as acceptable evidence of QMS compliance with international regulations.
 This may result in either abbreviated or waived WHO inspection depending on the scope of audit.

-35. What are the costs associated with MDSAP audits?
+32. What are the costs associated with MDSAP audits

-The cost of conducting an MDSAP Pilot audit is dictated by the commercial arrangement between the medical device manufacturer and the authorized MDSAP Auditing Organization.
+The cost of conducting an MDSAP audit is dictated by the commercial arrangement between the medical device manufacturer and the authorized MDSAP Auditing Organization.

-36. Where can industry find out who is a recognized AO and which jurisdictions they are recognized for?
+33. Where can industry find out which jurisdictions an AO is recognized for?